BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 ### Producitve environment

-3. Go into the .env-file of the project an set the environment variables IS_PROD and FACTORY_PROD to 'true'
+3. Go into the **.env** file of the project an set the environment variables IS_PROD and FACTORY_PROD to 'true'

 4. Before running the productive environment, [further preparations](https://github.com/BpaLabTHCologne/bpa_lab_demonstration_factory/wiki/Use-of-the-productive-environment-of-the-model-factory#preparations) must be made to the physical environment of the model factory